 Also add some chopped tomatoes with their juices and stir to combine.

 And now for the spicy part: the chipotle peppers.

-I use canned chipotle peppers in adobo sauce because I like the rich, smoky flavor they add to the dish.
+I use chipotle peppers in adobo sauce because I like the rich, smoky flavor they add to the dish.

 I use two peppers for a very mildly spicy chili.

 I recommend using three or four if you prefer a spicier chili.

 Just be sure to remove the seeds: Cut into the pepper and open it flat on the cutting board.

 Then use your knife to scrape out all the seeds.
 (The seeds contain a ton of heat – too much for this chili).